 Some choose to use a breast pump to draw their milk so babies can have pumped milk even when the mother is away.
 A mother’s breastfeeding journey may end early for reasons that may include: a delay in their breast milk supply coming in after birth, inadequate growth or weight gain in their infant, medical reasons such as food allergies, an overall low milk supply, returning to work, or other unexpected situations that prevent continued breastfeeding.

-It is important for moms to understand how supplementing works in order to ensure that it is done both safely and protects mom’s milk supply, if her goal is to continue to provide breast milk.
+Moms need to understand how supplementing with formula works to ensure that it is done both safely and protects the mom’s milk supply, if her goal is to continue to provide breast milk.

 Early Supplementation of Formula

-Experts agree that it is best to wait as long as possible before introducing formula in order to establish a full milk supply.
-Generally, the mother’s supply is established around 2 months.
-In some cases, however, waiting to supplement may not be an option or it may not be the mother’s preference.
+Experts agree that it is best to wait as long as possible before introducing a nursing supplementer in order to establish a full milk supply.
+Generally, the mother’s supply is established around two months.
+However, in some cases, waiting to supplement may not be an option, or it may not be the mother’s preference.

 Since the early introduction of a bottle can interfere with long-term breastfeeding, other methods of supplementing a newborn are preferred.
 These methods include:

 - Use of a dropper or syringe

 - Use of a medicine cup or teaspoon